ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The signing of the EAT binds the key to all the other claims in the token.

 The purpose for inclusion of the key may vary by use case.
-For example, the key may be included as part of an IoT device on boarding protocol.
+For example, the key may be included as part of an IoT device onboarding protocol.
 When the FIDO protocol includes a pubic key in its attestation message, the key represents the binding of a user, device and relying party.
 This document describes how claims containing keys should be defined for the various use cases.
 It does not define specific claims for specific use cases.